chase2981/angular-lib-tester/README.md

 # angular-lib-tester

-This project's purpose is to provide a convenient and quick angular app structure in which you can develop and test your next ./angular-lib
+This project's purpose is to provide a convenient, quick, and easy-to-understand angular-lib structure from which you can begin to develop and test your own new ./angular-lib.

+This project was built using @angular@5.1.0 and @angular/cli@1.6.0, both of which are strongly geared towards ahead-of-time compilation.

 ## Getting Started
 First things first, clone the repo: